-The addition of cornmeal in this Orange Juice Cake provides just a hint of graininess to a simple dessert.
-Such a distinctive texture!
-This easy orange cake recipe also uses one whole fresh orange guaranteeing delicious flavor.
+The addition of cornmeal in this Orange Cornmeal Cake provides just a hint of texture to a simple dessert.
+This easy cake recipe requires only 10 minutes of prep time.

-Cornmeal, referred to as farina di mais in Italian, is a very common ingredient used in the regional cuisine of Northern Italy.
+Cornmeal, also known in Italian as farina di mais, is a common ingredient in Northern Italy’s regional cuisine.

 One of the most popular dishes made with this grain is polenta.